TRAM: Global Trajectory and Motion of 3D Humans from in-the-wild Videos: Conclusions

 \section{Conclusions}

-We presented TRAM, a two-stage method to recover the global human trajectory and body motion from in-the-wild videos with moving cameras.
+We presented TRAM, a new two-stage method to recover the global human trajectory and body motion from in-the-wild videos with moving cameras.
 TRAM is efficient and accurate, improving global human reconstruction by large margins.
 We also introduced VIMO, a video transformer model for regressing the local human body motion.
-VIMO is simple and scalable, and outperforms prior models in different benchmarks.
+VIMO is simple and scalable, and outperforms prior models in different pose and shape reconstruction benchmarks.

-While we make progress in this problem, much can be improved.
-Depth prediction is not guaranteed to be accurate in all cases.
-We see evidence that the rendered depth of the SMPL model can potentially help correct the bias in depth prediction.
-We include this experiment in the supplementary.
-An improved depth model~\cite{depthanything, zero_depth} will also improve the accuracy.
-Another interesting direction is to reason about spatial relationships with large vision-language models~\cite{spatialvlm}.
-We have shown that disentangling the camera and human reconstruction improves robustness, but it can be beneficial to perform global optimization using our results as initialization.
-It's an interesting direction to study how to jointly update human, camera, and scene reconstruction~\cite{pace}.